-Pulmonary arterial hypertension (PAH) is a rare and life-threatening disorder marked by considerable morbidity and mortality.
-A wide array of drugs are available for PAH management.
-Phosphodiesterase type 5 (PDE-5) inhibitors and endothelin receptor antagonists (ERAs) are the most commonly prescribed first-line treatment; the more-efficacious prostacyclin therapies are used in later lines.
+Pulmonary arterial hypertension (PAH) is a rare, life-threatening disorder marked by considerable morbidity and mortality.
+A wide array of drugs are available to treat PAH.
+Phosphodiesterase 5 (PDE-5) inhibitors and endothelin receptor antagonists (ERAs) are the most commonly prescribed first-line treatments; the more-efficacious prostacyclin therapies are used in later lines.
 Branded therapies dominate the PAH treatment algorithm, and combination therapy is common.

-- How have Uptravi, Orenitram, and Adempas been integrated into the treatment algorithm and what are their sources of business?
+- How have Uptravi, Orenitram, Remodulin, and Adempas been integrated into the treatment algorithm, and what are their sources of business?

 - What percentage of PAH patients are treated with monotherapy versus combination therapy?
-What are the most widely used combinations?
+What are the most commonly used combinations?

 - Detailed, Expanded Analysis: Treatment Algorithms: Claims Data Analysis - Pulmonary Arterial Hypertension (US)

 - Treatment Algorithms: Claims Data Analysis | Pulmonary Arterial Hypertension | US | April 2020

 Author(s): David Rees, Ph.D